DNA

 The natural squatting position

-During our lifetime, we spend at least ...
+Over the course of our lives, we spend at least ...
 3 full years in the toilet!

-- Millions of people are affected by incontinence problems due to pushing too hard on certain muscles,
+- Millions of people are affected by incontinence problems due to overstretching certain muscles.

-- A non-toned perineum leads to a less fulfilling sex life,
+- A weak pelvic floor leads to a less fulfilling sex life.

 - 30% of the population regularly suffers from hemorrhoids.
 Not to mention inflammatory bowel diseases.

-Everyone is concerned: children, adults, elderly people, pregnant women, young mothers...
+Everyone is affected: children, adults, the elderly, pregnant women, young mothers...

-WHAT DO DOCTORS AND SCIENTISTS TELL US TO SOLVE AND AVOID THESE PROBLEMS?
+WHAT DO DOCTORS AND SCIENTISTS TELL US ABOUT SOLVING AND PREVENTING THESE PROBLEMS?

-Let's meet Charlotte Muffang , physiotherapist and sexologist, who knows how to pass on her knowledge, and through this video, talks to us about the natural squatting position.
+Let's meet Charlotte Muffang , physiotherapist and sexologist, who knows how to transmit her knowledge, and through this video, talks to us about the natural squatting position.

 Our postures shape us.
-With the help of Andy, our videographer, as artists we drew on the experience and advice of researchers and built bridges with design genius.
+With the help of Andy, our videographer, as artists, we drew inspiration from the experience and advice of researchers and built bridges with the genius of design.

 Here are the meeting points that inspired us: